Smarker/portfolio/README.md

 * Add total number of blog posts
 * search blog posts by tag
 * Could add a timeline view - not sure if I want to include this

+## Think About
+* Maybe I should make the images taller on the see more page for posts